2756Ayush/accessibilityAI/README.md

 # accessibilityAI
-this ai helps to speech impaired people to talk import cv2 import mediapipe as mp import numpy as np
+this ai helps to speech impaired people to talk. import cv2 import mediapipe as mp import numpy as np